 - Spike Lee's 2000 film Bamboozled is about a black TV producer who creates a modern-day minstrel show.
-The producer intends for it to be a satire but, to his horror, it becomes popular.
+The producer pitches it in an attempt to get fired from his network (and especially his Pretty Fly for a White Guy boss), but to his horror, it becomes popular.

 - The minstrel song "Jump Jim Crow" became so popular that it entered the popular vernacular of its time, mostly as a slur, and ultimately gave its name to the American Jim Crow laws.